-When we lived in England, we loved taking road trips across the country.
+When we lived in London, we loved taking road trips across England.
 There are so many places to visit within easy reach of the capital, even if you only have a long weekend to spare.

 Road trip stop 1: Oxford, Oxfordshire

 First and the quickest to get to from London is Oxford, home to the ancient Oxford University.
 A blend of historic architecture and modern lifestyle makes the town appealing to many, so add this place to your road trip journey.

 Tourists flock to the city for a glimpse of the dreamy spires of the stunning churches and colleges.
 Locals and visitors from the neighboring towns seek shopping and relaxed days out in the quirky cafes and quality restaurants.

 The compact city center allows visitors to easily explore it on foot or bicycle and with many streets being closed to cars it’s best if you hit the streets.
 Spare at least half a day to discover some of the most exquisite Gothic architecture in the city like the Sheldonian Theatre inspired by the open-air U-shaped theatre of ancient Rome.

 Check out the Bodleian Library, a part of the University of Oxford, housing a collection of over 9 million items.
 The library is so large it can accommodate up to 2,500 readers.